Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 and shall be credited to ECrL

-17.2.2.3 Determination of ITC attributable to exempt supplies from common ITC on CG used for Taxable & Exempt supplies
+17.4.3 Determination of common ITC attributable to exempt supplies

 [20][Rule 43(1)(c)

-A = ITC on CG not covered u/c (a) and (b) above shall be credited to ECrL
+ITC in respect of CG not covered u/c (a) and (b) above shall be credited to ECrL = A

 Life of such CG = 5 years

-where any CG earlier covered u/c (a) is subsequently covered u/c (c),
+where any CG earlier covered u/c (a) is subsequently covered this clause,

-Tie = Ineligible ITC attributable to the period during which such capital goods were covered by clause (a)
+Ineligible ITC attributable to the period during which such capital goods were covered by clause (a) i.e Tie = 5% for every quarter or part thereof shall be added to Output Tax[2(82)] liability

 2nd Proviso